wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ### Statically Assigned Addresses

-A statically assigned address has an infinite valid lifetime which can not be refreshed by a PIO.
+A statically assigned address has an infinite valid lifetime which is not affected by Router Advertisements.
 Therefore whenever the client registers or refreshes a statically assigned address, the next refresh is scheduled for StaticAddrRegRefreshInterval seconds in the future.
 The default value of StaticAddrRegRefreshInterval is 4 hours.
 This ensures static addresses are still refreshed periodically, but refreshes for static addresses do not cause excessive multicast traffic.
 The StaticAddrRegRefreshInterval interval SHOULD be configurable.

 ### Transmitting Refreshes